cmuell89/Bolt/README.md

 #### Development TODO's

 ##### Not Started:
+- [ ] Host Server on Heroku
+- [ ] Authentication:
+	- [ ] Identify a MongoDB driver to use for authetication purposes
+	- [ ] Connect to existing MongoDB instance that API connect to.
 - [ ] Improve classification response to show scoring metrics if possible for LinearSVM
 - [ ] Implement different classify responses based on Naive Bayes or LinearSV<
 - [ ] Allow choice between Naive Bayes and LinearSVM during constructions of sk-learn pipeline